 Declared Crew Weight (DCW) shall not be taken as less than the greater of 251.75 Kg (555.0 lb.) or 0.65 times the calculated base (BCW) for the boat.
-Nor shall DCW be taken as greater than 1.2 times the calculated base (BWC).
-Boats with DCW greater than base (BCW) do not get credit for the extra crew being above the boat's sailing trim VCG.
-These boats will have sailing trim calculated with default crew weight, but the full DCW will be used in calculations that move crew onto the rail in optimizing performance to sailing conditions.
+If DCW is greater than 1.2 times the calculated base, the excess weight, DCW - 1.2 x BCW, will not be included in the sailing displacement for the boat.
+Furthermore, that excess weight will be placed, for the purpose of crew contribution to stability (see 8.09), at a location 25% greater than the VPP calculated crew arm.